 We also know that it has nothing to do with alleged election collusion.

-And I think the American people are watching all of this, watching what this judge in this case is saying every day, and they're asking themselves, how is it do are we is are people like Hannity right that we have a two-tier justice system, one that would allow Hillary to have her investigation fixed so she can remain the favored candidate,
+And I think the American people are watching all of this, watching what this judge in this case is saying every day, and they're asking themselves, how is it, are we, are people like Hannity right that we have a two-tier justice system, one that would allow Hillary to have her investigation fixed so she can remain the favored candidate?

-one that allows people to get away with literally disseminating false information, Russian lies in an election, but we're gonna blame the other side for Russia collusion or lying to FISA court judges to get warrants to spy on Americans.
+One that allows people to get away with literally disseminating false information, Russian lies in an election, but we're going to blame the other side for Russia collusion or lying to FISA court judges to get warrants to spy on Americans.

-If we don't fix these things and we don't have equal application of the laws, equal justice under the law, and we allow these deep state actors basically to try and rip off a presidential election, we're not gonna have a country.
+If we don't fix these things and we don't have equal application of the laws, equal justice under the law, and we allow these deep state actors basically to try and rip off a presidential election, we're not going to have a country.

 It's still an unfolding story by a long shot.